jamiehenzy/Genome_analysis/github_getting_started.md

 ssh -T git@github.com
 ```

-You may see a message asking if you want to continue connecting — type `yes` and press Enter.
+You may see a message asking if you want to continue connecting.
+Type `yes` and press Enter.
 If everything worked, you should see a message like:

 ```
 Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.